proctor-ucsf/trachoma-sero-transmission/README.md

 ### Installation Guide and Instructions for Use (Docker / RStudio Server)

-The repository includes a `Dockerfile` and archive of package versions in the `renv.lock` file that you can use to build a Docker image and then launch a container on R Studio Server.
+The repository includes a `Dockerfile` and archive of package versions in the `renv.lock` file that you can use to build a Docker image and then launch a container on RStudio Server.

 You can download and install Docker from: https://docs.docker.com/get-docker/

-To do this
+For MacOS users, we also recommend installing Homebrew to ensure git and docker work smoothly: https://docs.brew.sh/Installation

+After installing Docker and (optionally) homebrew, follow these steps:

-1. Clone the GitHub repository to your computer
+1. Clone the GitHub repository to your computer, from the Terminal command line:

 `git clone https://github.com/proctor-ucsf/trachoma-sero-transmission.git`